video

 Great work.

-So let's move on to question four.
+So let's move on to question 4.

-So we know we have information about a scale drawing and a map.
+So we know we have information about a scale drawing and a map and it states that for every something centimetres it's something kilometres in real life.

-Part A says, well, we don't know how many centimetres there are in kilometres, but we know the answer is 40 kilometres.
+Part a says, well we don't know how many centimetres there are in kilometres, but we know the answer is 40 kilometres.

-Part B says for 45 centimetres, it's 150 kilometres.
+Part b says for 45 centimetres, it's 150 kilometres.

-And part C says, well we don't know how many kilometres there are, but in centimetres, it's 18.
+And part c says, well we don't know how many kilometres there are, but in centimetres it's 18.

 Can you work out those missing gaps and draw that graph correctly?
 See if you can give it a go.

-Press pause for more time.
+Press pause one more time.

 Great work.